 When you decide to bypass the seat safety switch in your Troy Bilt riding lawn mower, it means that you’re willing to let go of the protective mechanisms of the machine.
 The feature includes stopping the engine from running once it detects no user on the mower seat.

-If you’re confident that you can handle a riding mower without accidents, bypassing safety switch features won’t be a problem.
-Without the seat safety switch, the mower will keep the engine running and set the sensors aside.
+If you’re feeling confident in your ability to operate a riding mower safely, I’d recommend bypassing the safety switch features, as it shouldn’t pose a challenge.
+By removing the seat safety switch, the mower will keep the engine running and effectively disregard the sensors.

-However, if you’re a mower deck newbie, our team strongly suggests keeping the safety switches on or reading this step-by-step guide thoroughly for enough guidance.
+However, if you’re a mower deck newbie, I strongly suggests keeping the safety switches on or reading this step-by-step guide thoroughly for enough guidance.

 How to Bypass the Brake Safety Switch on a Lawn Mower: 6 Steps